i0Ek3/IACM/README.md

 ## Update Log

-- v0510: Add simple comparison algorithm.
+- v0510: Add and upgrade comparison algorithm.
 - v0509: Finished algorithm MGM but we got nothing about the data.
 - v0508: Implement part of alternative strategies and LOF algorithm in DCML.
 - v0430: Messed up, more bugs on the way. >_<